xiaomi7732/CodeWithSaar/IPC/README.md

   * [Program.cs](./examples/Example.Client/Program.cs)
 There are string transmitting from either side; there are serialized object transfer too.

+## Goal

+* Make two-way inter-process communication (IPC) simple;
+  * Allows mimimum configuration and establish a pipe for communication.

+* Have a clear, designed architecture to avoid Server-Client confusion;
+  * One process will either be a server or a client, won't be both.

 ## Getting Started

 Refer to [Program.cs](examples/GetStartedConsole/Program.cs) for the complete code: